fklose/Tetris/README.md

 ## Proposal
 ### What will the application do?
-The application will be a playable version of *Tetris*.
+The application will be a playable version of Tetris.
 The game will have a feature allowing players to track their highscores, as well as some different game modes.
 The plan right now is to have a highscore mode where a player has a set number of time to clear as many